-Demi-official Letter (D.O. letter): Demi-official letters are used when any officer wants to draw personal attention of another officer on any particular offer of land will be withdrawn.
+6.6.2 Demi-official Letter (D.O. letter): Demi-official letters are used when any officer wants to draw personal attention of another officer on any particular subject.

-subject.
 It is official cum personal letter in which the subject matter is official but it is addressed to the person by name to draw his personal attention.